 In keeping with its financial aid philosophy and the preferences of its financial aid donors, Harvard Law School is fully committed to a need based aid program as the best way to make it possible for every student admitted to attend.
-The School also believes that the most equitable way to measure financial need is to consider family (parental) resources for all students under the age of 25, with a reduced assessment of family resources for students between 26 and 28.
+The School also believes that the most equitable way to measure financial need is to consider family (parental) resources for all students under the age of 25, with a reduction for students between 26 and 28.
 Parental resources are not considered for students over the age of 29.

 We consider parent resources because HLS Grant resources are generous but limited.
 For the current academic year, we expect to distribute about $23 million in need-based Grant assistance to JD students.
 However, the substantial Grant resources available to HLS cover only about 11% of the total cost of attendance (tuition*, fees, and living expenses) for the JD population.

-Although a parental resource assessment is used to determine eligibility for Grant aid, there is no requirement or expectation that parents contribute to the student’s education costs at HLS.
+Although parent resources are used to determine eligibility for Grant aid, there is no requirement or expectation that parents contribute to the student’s education costs at HLS.
 Whether to contribute to the cost of education is a personal financing decision unique to each family’s circumstances and current priorities.
 Our intent is to measure the ability of a family to support the student’s education costs based on its economic circumstances.
 We do not presume to decide whether a family is or should be willing to make such a contribution.

-Some students question the logic of assessing parent resources when no actual parental contribution is likely to be made.
-The parental resource assessment is a metric that allows us to distribute Grant funds according to economic circumstances as determined through a consistent system of need analysis.
-Exclusion of parent resources from the determination of need for Grant purposes would sacrifice vertical equity; there would be no distinction in awarding aid between students whose families have significant financial resources and those whose families have little or no financial resources.
-Moreover, since HLS would have the same total Grant aid pool under any distribution formula, exclusion of parent resources would not substantially improve the aid packages of most students; instead, such a methodology would shift resources from our current Grant recipient population toward families with demonstrably more substantial financial resources.
+Some students question the logic of determining parent resources when no actual parental contribution is likely to be made.
+The determination of parental resources is a metric that allows us to distribute Grant funds according to economic circumstances as determined through a consistent system of need analysis.
+Exclusion of parent resources from the determination of need for Grant purposes would sacrifice vertical equity; there would be no distinction in determining aid between students whose families have significant financial resources and those whose families have little or no financial resources.
+Moreover, since HLS would have the same total Grant aid pool under any distribution formula, exclusion of parent resources would not substantially improve the Grant eligibility of most students; instead, such a methodology would shift resources from our current Grant recipient population toward families with demonstrably more substantial financial resources.